Phostria albescentalis

-Phostria albescentalis is a moth in the family Crambidae.
+Phostria albescentalis is a species of moth in the family Crambidae.
 It was described by George Hampson in 1918.
 It is found in the Democratic Republic of the Congo (North Kivu), Kenya and Mozambique.

+Description

 The inner margin of the forewings has a small black spot at its extremity and there is a curved blackish antemedial line, as well as a small black spot in the middle of the cell and an elliptical discoidal spot.
 The postmedial line is blackish and there is a slight blackish terminal line.
 The basal half of the hindwings is white and the terminal half is whitish suffused with pale grey brown.
 There is a small oblique black discoidal spot and a diffused dark postmedial line, as well as an indistinct diffused curved brown subterminal line and a black terminal line.